 Objectives are common things in scripted acting.
-When putting together the character the actor will go through finding the following for the character:
+When putting together the character the actor will go through finding the following or similar for the character:

-Super Objective – What the character wants deepest in their subconcious, perhaps connecting to the collective subconcious wants/needs of humanity, eternal absolute forms and values.
+Super Objective – What the character wants deepest in their subconscious, perhaps connecting to the collective subconscious wants/needs of humanity, eternal absolute forms and values.
 Freedom, truth, beauty, justice, love, security, safety, happiness etc.

 Life Objective – What the character wants over the course of their life/adult life.
 Perhaps something about how they were raised as a child affects what they want as an adult.
 Perhaps one event changes their whole life.
 For instance someone from a broken home seeks building a new family of their own around love.